ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+tho hundreds of thousands of dollars ble literature of the day.
+If you would
+bogged and received fr*«n the soldiers qualify her for conversation you must
+nd their friends fully demonstrate, give her something to talk about—
 he question naturally arises—To (give her education with this actual
 whom is the Rev. Pearl responsible world and its transpiriug events,
 for the enormoua sums of money he re-j I&#x27;rge her to read the newspapers, and